Basic Parts of Ammunition

 The basic parts of ammunition come down to four key components: the casing, primer, powder, and a bullet.

 Bullet manufacturers can also achieve the same effect by leaving some of the lead tip exposed rather than completely coating it in copper.
 The peeling, or “mushroom,” will then tumble, creating a larger wound cavity in organic material.
 The larger wound channel leads to a faster and more ethical kill.
-Because of this, expanding rounds are more commonly used in hunting.
+Because of this, expanding rounds are more commonly used in hunting

 Higher-end rounds will also add a soft, plastic tip on the end of the bullet to increase aerodynamics in flight.
 On impact, the plastic tip falls away, and the exposed nose can mushroom in the same manner as un-tipped bullets.